• 0.113B Lawrence Stenhouse Building

 Biography

-Larissa Samuelson joined the School of Psychology as a professor in 2015.
-She received a BS with honors from Indiana University in 1993 and a joint Ph.D. in Psychology and Cognitive Science from Indiana University in 2000.
-From 2000-2015 she was in the Psychology Department at the University of Iowa.
-In 2010 Larissa received the American Psychological Association Distinguished Scientific Award for Early Career Contribution to Psychology in the area of developmental psychology.
-She has had continuous funding from the National Institutes of Health since 2004 and is an affiliate of the DeLTA Center.
+Larissa K. Samuelson is a Professor in the School of Psychology at the University of East Anglia.
+Prof. Samuelson received a BS with honors from Indiana University in 1993 and a joint Ph.D. in Psychology and Cognitive Science from Indiana University in 2000.
+From 2000-2015 she was in the Psychology Department at the University of Iowa in the United States.
+She is the recipient of the J.R.
+Kantor Graduate Award, and in 2010, she received the American Psychological Association Distinguished Scientific Award for Early Career Contribution to Psychology in the area of developmental psychology.
+In 2024 she recieved a distinguished alumni award from the Indiana University Department of Brain and Psychological Sciences.
+Her research examines processes of cognitive development with a focus on early word and category learning and incorporates computer models to understand how children process information and learn words.
+She has authored over numerous journal articles.
+She has received funding from the National Institutes of Health in the United States, The Leverhulme Trust, and the European Research Council.
+Her current research focus is on how to ensure all toddlers can reach their early language potential.

 Indicative Publications